LukeAveil/angular-testing/README.md

 create e2e directory in test (test files go in here)

-Add npm script alias for protractor: ./node_modules/protractor/bin/protractor
+npm run webdriver-manager start (this must always be running for protractor to work along with http-server)

 To run protractor tests: npm run protractor test/protractor.conf.js